Actindo-AG/Documentation/Channels/Operation/02_ImportOffers.md

 ## Map an offer to an existing PIM product

-Once a offer has been imported from a marketplace to the *Omni-Channel* module, you can map the product to the offer to an existing PIM product or even import new products to your *PIM* module.
+Once an offer has been imported from a marketplace to the *Omni-Channel* module, you can map the product to the offer to an existing PIM product or even import new products to your *PIM* module.

 #### Prerequisites